Top 10 Most Innovative Mountain Bike Companies of 2020

 In a “labor of love,” Audia says, Liv Cycling debuted their first-ever 29er (read: mountain bikes that are built to use 29-inch wheels) last year: the Pique Advanced Pro 29 with extra-small and small frames, 29-inch wheels—plus a water bottle cage.
 Small frames with big wheels are a holy grail among mountain bikes.
 The industry agrees: Last month, the Pique Advanced Pro 29 was awarded top mountain bike among the 2020 Bicycling Bike Awards, following a shining review from Bike Magazine.

-Most innovative peer, according to Audia: Pivot Cycles “They're very hyper-focused on the engineering of their product, and I've seen them really work hard to create a large size range of bikes.
+Most innovative peer, according to Audia: Pivot Cycles, founded by Chris Cocalis “They're very hyper-focused on the engineering of their product, and I've seen them really work hard to create a large size range of bikes.
 I love that consideration and support for many different riders and styles,” says Audia.

 Honorable Mentions: Most Innovative Mountain Bike Companies of 2020